-Blink XT2 vs. Arlo Pro: Want Real Surveillance or Casual?
+Blink Outdoor vs. Arlo Pro: Want Real Surveillance or Casual?

-I’ll explain how I reached my conclusion by comparing two outdoor security cameras (Blink XT2 vs. Arlo Pro) while evaluating five categories: free service, subscription service, software, hardware, and video/audio quality.
+I’ll explain how I reached my conclusion by comparing two outdoor security cameras (Blink Outdoor vs. Arlo Pro) while evaluating five categories: free service, subscription service, software, hardware, and video/audio quality.

 Best For You

 Get Arlo Pro if you want rechargeable batteries and a slight upgrade in reliability.
 While it records motion for longer, it still shouldn't be trusted for serious surveillance.
 Plus, you'll need Arlo Smart ($3/month) for activity zones.

 Don't get Arlo (entry-level).
 It has poor video quality, terrible motion sensing, and disposable batteries.

 Get Blink Outdoor if you want solid monitoring for casual use.
 Blink Outdoor provides free motion recordings and useful activity zones.
 But you’ll go through AA batteries quickly, and risk missing crucial seconds on recordings.

 - Free All motion detection clips are stored for free for 7 days.

 - Subscription Arlo Smart is $3/month and has cool features, but you’ll only need it if you’re close to a street.

 - Software The app is easy to use, and it works with Alexa and Google.
 It records for 5 minutes before timing out.